kaif-ahmad/Roovia/README.md

-<h1 align="center" id="title">Roovia</h1>
+<h1 align="center" id="title">ROOVIA</h1>

-<p id="description">Roovia is a simple web app (or CLI / desktop app—adjust as needed) that lets you view add and store hotel details in one place.
+<p id="description">Roovia is a simple web app that lets you view add and store hotel details in one place.
 It’s designed to help users keep track of hotel information easily whether for personal planning or business management.</p>

 <h2>🛠️ Installation Steps:</h2>